 Once believed to be Virginia’s highest peak, Sharp Top Mountain is one of the Peaks of Otter on the Blue Ridge Parkway, and offers incredible 360-degree views.
 A shuttle will have you to the top in no time, or you can choose to hike it.

-Roanoke Mountain - Note: The Roanoke Mountain Overlook is currently closed due to road damage and needed repairs.
+Roanoke Mountain - Note: The Roanoke Mountain Overlook is currently closed to vehicles due to road damage and needed repairs.

 A fairly easy four-mile loop off the Blue Ridge Parkway on Roanoke Mountain yields nice views of the valley below.
 It's a unique spot in that the loop includes both east and west facing overlooks, making it one of the few spots in Virginia's Blue Ridge where you could see both the sunrise and the sunset!